prisma-archive/graphcool-templates/email-user-management/README.md

 graphcool init --schema email-user-management.graphql
 ```

-## Permission setup

-* Remove Create, Update and Read permissions for the fields `email` and `password` on `User`.
-* The function in this example use a Permanent Access Token to fetch or create users via the API so the permissions are not needed.

 ## Usage

 1. Your app calls the Graphcool mutation `signupEmailUser(email: String!, password: String!)` to signup Users
 2. Your app calls the Graphcool mutation `authenticateEmailUser(email: String!, password: String!)` to authenticate Users
-3. Your app calls the Graphcool mutation `updateUserPassword(email: String!, oldPassword: String!, newPassword: String!)` to change a User's password
+3. Your app calls the Graphcool mutation `updateEmail(email: String!, password: String!, newEmail: String!)` to change a User's email
-4. Your app calls the Graphcool mutation `updateUserEmail(email: String!, newEmail: String!, password: String!)` to change a User's email
+4. Your app calls the Graphcool mutation `updatePassword(email: String!, password: String!, newPassword: String!)` to change a User's password

 ## Test the Code